Ryan Succop: Kansas City Chiefs

 Succop was waived on August 30, 2014, during the Chiefs final preseason cuts in a salary-cap move.

 Tennessee Titans

 2014 season

 Succop was signed by the Tennessee Titans to a one-year contract on September 1, 2014.
 His first game for the Titans was on September 7 against the Kansas City Chiefs; he made four field goal attempts and converted two extra points as the Titans won by a score of 26–10.
-He was re-signed after the season to a three-year $7.2 million contract.
+Succop was re-signed after the season to a three-year $7.2 million contract.
 In the 2014 season, Succop converted all 27 extra point attempts and 19 of 22 field goal attempts.

 2015 season

 In the 2015 season, Succop went 29-of-31 on extra point attempts and 14-of-16 on field goal attempts.

 2016 season

-In Week 15 of the 2016 season, Succop was named the AFC Special Teams Player of the Week after hitting a game-winning 53-yard field goal in the final seconds of a 19–17 win over the Kansas City Chiefs.
-In the 2016 season he converted 39-of-41 extra point attempts and 22-of-24 field goal attempts.
+During Week 15, Succop was named the AFC Special Teams Player of the Week after hitting a game-winning 53-yard field goal in the final seconds of a 19–17 road victory over the Kansas City Chiefs.
+In the 2016 season, he converted 39-of-41 extra point attempts and 22-of-24 field goal attempts.